 The best Android smartwatch is the beautiful Samsung Galaxy Watch.
 Even though it’s powered by Samsung’s Tizen OS, it works great with Android smartphones.
 It also has a decent battery life, built-in GPS, and a 5ATM water-resistance rating.
 Another smartwatch worth mentioning is the TicWatch Pro Wear OS smartwatch which earned our “Honorable Mention” title.

 When it comes to compatibility, the best Android smartwatch models are a great option because they work with both Android and iOS devices, and then some.
 Whether it’s a Samsung smartwatch, Google smartwatch, or another brand entirely, you’re generally getting an incredible array of features and widespread mobile support.
 Of course, a lot of smart watch models are expensive, especially the ones from Apple’s lineup.
 An Apple Watch could cost you hundreds.
 If you’re looking to nab the best budget smartwatch, you’ve come to the right place.
 We spent over 15 hours researching the top models, to put together a solid list of the best Android smartwatches.
+No Apple watches here.
 Keep reading to learn more about the rest of our top picks!

 Award: TOP PICK